-The Anti-Crime platform will be used by anyone who wants to keep track their property, whether you live in a crime free area or not, where you are rich or poor because it will be low cost and whether you are young or old.
-The platform does not require literate people because it will easy to use and people wants easy to use applications.
-Potential users would like to initial tracks in alternative ways and they would also like to monitor and control their tracks.
+The Anti-Crime platform will be used by anyone who wants to keep track their property, whether you live in a crime free area or not, whether you are rich or poor because it will be low cost and whether you are young or old.
+The platform does not require literate people because it will be easy to use and people wants easy to use applications.
+Potential users would like to initiate tracks in alternative ways (from mobile phones or website) and they would also like to monitor and control their tracks.